Running SSH Terminal

 Preparing to Work in the SSH Terminal

 - Make sure the SSH Remote Run plugin is enabled.
 The plugin is bundled with PhpStorm and activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings dialog box as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 - Make sure, an SSH server is available in the destination environment: a remote Web server or a Vagrant instance (virtual machine).